DocNow/docnow/README.md

 1. git clone https://github.com/docnow/docnow
 1. cd docnow
-1. cp docnow/settings.py.template docnow/settings.py (no need to edit)
+1. cp docnow/settings.py.template docnow/settings.py
 1. docker-compose up
 1. open http://localhost:8000

-Things should be setup so that modifications to the Django application source code in `docnow` and the JavaScript/CSS in `assets` will be automatically reflected in the running application.
+Things should be setup so that modifications to the Django application source code in `docnow` and the JavaScript/CSS in `docnow/assets` will be automatically reflected in the running application.

+## Gotchas

+### No Email

+If you never receive the confirmation email when creating an account you may be on a network that doesn't route traffic on port 25 (SMTP) which is what the Postfix Docker container tries to do.
+If you look in your `docnow/settings.py` file you should see a commented out section that tells DocNow to use Google as an mail server.
+Try adding your Google username/password and registering again.

 [Git]: https://git-scm.com/
 [Docker]: https://www.docker.com/